September 30, 2009 | Mark Paradies

 The prescription was slightly unusual – a fentanyl transdermal patch.
 The doctor decided to use this pain reliever because the boy was autistic and could not tolerate liquid or pill-form medication.

-What all three people failed to notice was that this form of medication was highly potent and was only to be used by people who had already built up a tolerance to opioids.
+What all three people failed to notice was that this form of medication was highly potent and was only used by people who had already built up a tolerance to opioids.
 Otherwise, these drugs can kill by stopping respiration.

 But the doctor, the nurse, and the pharmacist missed this.